nagyj2/jlox/README.md

   - Can hold arbitrary length and type
   - Appending and prepending with '+' (may change to '++')
 - Shorthand assignments
+- Constant function and class name binding
+  - Once a function or class has been bound to a variable, it cannot be rebound
+  - Note: The class itself can still be modified

 #### Desired Modifications